Archive product

 Description

-The Chanukkiyah or Hanukkiah is a nine-branched menorah (eight branches plus the central one that lights the others) used for lighting lamps (more often candles) each evening during the celebration of Hanukkah.
+The Chanukkiyah or Hanukkiah is a nine-branched menorah (eight branches plus the central one that lights the other candles) used for lighting lamps (more often candles) each evening during the celebration of Hanukkah.
 Lighting this menorah in each family symbolically expresses the eternity and vitality of Judaism in its fidelity to the Law.

 Empire-style furniture dates from the period between the late 18th and early 19th centuries.
-It originated during Napoleon’s reign, characterized by strong influences from Roman and Greek ornamentation.
+It originated during Napoleon’s reign, characterized by significant similarities and references to Roman and Greek ornamentation.

-The key aspect of elite antique furniture is originality.
+The most important aspect of elite antique furniture is originality.
 This is ultimately crucial for buyers, as many forgeries circulate on the market.
 Luxury Products provides documentation confirming the product’s authenticity and compliance with the description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+We also have access to art appraisers, historians, and experts from around the world.

 Attributes / Details